 You will want a beautiful cut, of a material that is not too thin and does not get rumpled too quickly, sufficiently classic to wear it over a tailor-made suit at an interview, and elegant enough to wear it over a dress.
 Look for one that will not go lower than your knees, so you can wear it with as many lengths of pants and skirts as possible.

 Such a clothing item is made to keep you safe from rain and wind, in the spring and autumn.
 This is why a trench should have, above all, a simple style that is not heavy at all.
 Avoid models that have too many zippers, colored buttons, or prints.
-A trench with a belt in the waist area fits almost any silhouette.
+A trench with a belt in the waist area fits almost any silhouette, another essential for the base of your wardrobe.

 A quality trench, with a neutral color, should last for 3 or even 4-5 years.